Zoroaster: Philosophy

 In the Gathas, Zoroaster sees the human condition as the mental struggle between aša and druj.
 The cardinal concept of aša—which is highly nuanced and difficult to translate—is at the foundation of all Zoroastrian doctrine, including that of Ahura Mazda (who is aša), creation (that is aša), existence (that is aša), and as the condition for free will.

 The purpose of humankind, like that of all other creation, is to sustain and align itself to aša.
 For humankind, this occurs through active ethical participation in life, ritual, and the exercise of constructive/good thoughts, words, and deeds.

 Elements of Zoroastrian philosophy entered the West through their influence on Judaism and Platonism and have been identified as one of the key early events in the development of philosophy.
 Among the classic Greek philosophers, Heraclitus is often referred to as inspired by Zoroaster's thinking.

 In 2005, the Oxford Dictionary of Philosophy ranked Zoroaster as first in the chronology of philosophers.
 Zoroaster's impact lingers today due in part to the system of religious ethics he founded called Mazdayasna.
 The word Mazdayasna is Avestan and is translated as 'Worship of Wisdom/Mazda' in English.
 The encyclopedia Natural History (Pliny) claims that Zoroastrians later educated the Greeks who, starting with Pythagoras, used a similar term, philosophy, or "love of wisdom" to describe the search for ultimate truth.

 Zoroaster emphasized the freedom of the individual to choose right or wrong and individual responsibility for one's deeds.
 This personal choice to accept aša and shun druj is one's own decision and not a dictate of Ahura Mazda.
 For Zoroaster, by thinking good thoughts, saying good words, and doing good deeds (e.g. assisting the needy, doing good works, or conducting good rituals) one increases aša in the world and in themselves, celebrating the divine order, and coming a step closer on the everlasting road to Frashokereti.
-Thus, mankind are not the slaves or servants of Ahura Mazda, but can make a personal choice to be co-workers, thereby perfecting the world as saoshyants ("world-perfecters") and eventually achieving the status of an Ashavan ("master of Asha").